charberg/CSA/documentation/README.txt

 The program was divided into 2 sections which were completed by the 2 members.
 Christopher was in charge of designing and implement all the back end of the program which would include the database, the files needed to create the database, and all php scripts.
-David was in charge of all the front end which included all html, javascript, and java code.
+(All files in php folder & data folder) David was in charge of all the front end which included all html, javascript, and java code. (all files in java folder, css folder, and pages folder)

 5.